tubearchivist/tubearchivist/README.md

 ### Tube Archivist
 The main Python application that displays and serves your video collection, built with Django.
   - Serves the interface on port `8000`
-  - Needs a mandatory volume for the video archive at **/youtube**
+  - Needs a volume for the video archive at **/youtube**
-  - And another recommended volume to save the cache for thumbnails and artwork at **/cache**.
+  - And another volume to save application data at **/cache**.
   - The environment variables `ES_URL` and `REDIS_HOST` are needed to tell Tube Archivist where Elasticsearch and Redis respectively are located.
   - The environment variables `HOST_UID` and `HOST_GID` allows Tube Archivist to `chown` the video files to the main host system user instead of the container user.
 Those two variables are optional, not setting them will disable that functionality.
 That might be needed if the underlying filesystem doesn't support `chown` like *NFS*.
+  - Change the environment variables `TA_USERNAME` and `TA_PASSWORD` to create the initial credentials.
+  - `ELASTIC_PASSWORD` is for the password for Elasticsearch.
+The environment variable `ELASTIC_USER` is optional, should you want to change the username from the default *elastic*.

 ### Elasticsearch
 Stores video meta data and makes everything searchable.
 Also keeps track of the download queue.